nazmul-nhb/nhb-toolbox-docs/docs/classes/Chronos.md

 ---
 id: Chronos
-title: Chronos - Play with Time and Date like Chronos.
+title: Chronos - Play with Time and Date like Chronos Himself
 ---

+> In ancient Greek mythology, **Chronos** is the personification of time itself — relentless, precise, and inescapable.
+Just like the god it’s named after, the `Chronos` class embodies control over the abstract flow of time in your application.

 <!-- markdownlint-disable-file MD024 -->
 ## API Reference for Chronos